AndreBaltazar8/ablac/docs/llvm-backend.md

    up.
 2. The Abla compiler emits LLVM IR for ordinary fixtures and then for its own complete source graph.
-3. `llc` emits objects and `ld.lld` links the compiler with the native runtime.
+3. LLVM emits objects and the host linker links the compiler; its Abla runtime is already part of the program object.
 4. That compiler repeats the build and produces equivalent LLVM/object output.
 5. The in-process LLVM binding replaces the `opt` and `llc` subprocesses.
-6. Replace the selected host/linker surface with Abla platform modules; the generated-C backend then becomes optional compatibility tooling.
-The pure allocator/panic path has already crossed this boundary.
+6. The selected host/linker surface is expressed by Abla platform modules;
+   only the operating-system and LLVM foreign ABIs remain external.

 The guarded compiler launcher remains mandatory throughout this process.
 A backend or optimizer defect must fail at its address-space or time limit rather